 A range of eco-systems around Flathead Lake

-As you drive around the lake you can really see the difference in the eco-systems.
+As you drive around Flathead Lake you can really see the difference in the eco-systems.
 The west side of Flathead Lake is very dry and more prairie like whereas the east side of the lake is wetter and more forested.
-It’s also known for its cherry orchards and those delicious cherries are available right now.
+It’s also known for its cherry orchards and those delicious cherries are available in July.

 For more information on all of Montana’s state parks visit their website here.